Getting around Sydney

 Sydney Light Rail

 The Inner West Light Rail network operates in both directions between Central Station and Dulwich Hill in Sydney’s West.
-The CBD and South East Light Rail is a new light rail network, which includes the L2 Randwick Line connecting Circular Quay to Randwick (already running) and the L3 Kingsford Line between Moore Park and Kingsford at Nine Ways (set to open in March 2020).
+The CBD and South East Light Rail is a new light rail network, which includes the L2 Randwick Line connecting Circular Quay to Randwick (already running) and the L3 Kingsford Line between Moore Park and Kingsford at Nine Ways.
 Visit Transport NSW for more information and for a Sydney Light Rail map.

 Ferries provide a fast and convenient way to cross the harbour, as well as offering a fantastic vantage point of the city.
 From Circular Quay you can take the Manly Fast Ferry or F1 to Manly, the F2 to Taronga Zoo and the F4 to Watsons Bay and Rose Bay.